Shushanik enjoys sharing recipes of dishes from her home country. She also likes discovering new dishes and sharing them

 - Brush pampushky with a beaten egg and bake for 30 min in an oven heated to 480F (250C).

 - While pampushky are baking, prepare a sauce.
 Mash the garlic.
-Add oil, water, salt and mix thoroughly (you can do it in a blender).
+Add oil, water, and salt and mix thoroughly (you can do it in a blender).
 The sauce should be thick, like sour cream.

 - When pampushky are ready, brush them with garlic sauce.

 Traditionally pampushky are made plain with garlic, but once you have mastered pampushky baking, you can get creative and add different fillings.
-You can make pampushky with poppy seeds, brush them with honey instead of garlic to make them sweet, add jam, powdered sugar or cinnamon.
+You can make pampushky with poppy seeds, brush them with honey instead of garlic to make them sweet, and add jam, powdered sugar or cinnamon.
 It's your call.